stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 The **Dynamo0p3RedundantComputationTrans** and
-**Dynamo0p3AsyncHaloExchange** transformations are only valid for the Dynamo0.3 API.
+**Dynamo0p3AsyncHaloExchange** transformations are only valid for the LFRic API.
 This is because this API is currently the only one that supports distributed memory.
 An example of redundant computation can be found in ``examples/lfric/eg8`` and an example of asynchronous halo exchanges can be found in ``examples/lfric/eg11``.

-The **Dynamo0p3KernelConstTrans** transformation is only valid for the Dynamo0.3 API.
+The **Dynamo0p3KernelConstTrans** transformation is only valid for the LFRic API.
 This is because the properties that it makes constant are API specific.

-The LFRic (lfric) API-specific transformations currently available are given below.
+The LFRic API-specific transformations currently available are given below.
 Early transformations include "Dynamo0p3" or "Dynamo" in their name to indicate that these transformations are only valid for this particular API.
 More recent transformations typically include